GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 * Required reusability:

     The software produced in our project could be reusable for a car sharing service of a larger scale.
-The right RUSE cost driver is high.
+The right RUSE cost driver is High.

 <!----->
 \begin{table}[H]